Richmond–Kurrajong railway line: Route description

 The branch began in the back platform at Richmond and continued across East Market Street on a level crossing which was protected by a station employee with a red flag or red light.
-It then passed around Richmond Oval, continuing in a north west direction along March Street at the far end of which it left the town centre and entered its own right of way.
-This dropped through a cutting towards the river on a 1 in 50 grade before making its way across the alluvial soil of the level floodplain.
-Trains were running to this point by April 1925.
+It then passed around Richmond Oval, continuing in a north west direction along March Street, at the far end of which it left the town centre and entered its own right of way.
+That dropped through a cutting towards the river on a 1 in 50 grade, before making its way across the alluvial soil of the level floodplain.
+Trains were running to that point by April 1925.

-Gravel trains ran from the Nepean Sand and Gravel Siding located just before the line crossed the Old Kurrajong Road.
-This material was being used in the construction of Sydney Harbour Bridge.
+Gravel trains ran from the Nepean Sand and Gravel Siding, located just before the line crossed the Old Kurrajong Road.
+The material was being used in the construction of Sydney Harbour Bridge.

 A very short passenger platform was located on the eastern bank of the Hawkesbury river.
-This opened in 1928 with the misnomer of Nepean Bridge.
-It was renamed Phillip in 1934.
-This location was a favourite swimming and picnic spot.
+It opened in 1928 with the misnomer of Nepean Bridge, and was renamed Phillip in 1934.
+The location was a favourite swimming and picnic spot.

-The bridge over the Hawkesbury River for the railway was erected on concrete piers which were an extension of those supporting the adjacent road bridge.
-Upon leaving the river, the line ascended on a 1 in 36 grade through the western river bank and reached Bells Line of Road which it crossed at a 45° angle and entered North Richmond station.
-This station had a 200 ft long platform with shelter and a goods siding.
+The railway bridge over the Hawkesbury River was erected on concrete piers which were an extension of those supporting the adjacent road bridge.
+Upon leaving the river, the line ascended on a 1-in-36 grade through the western river bank and reached Bells Line of Road which it crossed at a 45-degree angle and entered North Richmond station, which had a 200 ft long platform with shelter and a goods siding.

-Upon leaving the station, the railway continued in a straight alignment, largely through the property of farmers.
-Being classed as a 'pioneer line', the route was unfenced, the rails second-hand and laid on wooden sleepers with ash ballast.
+After leaving the station, the railway continued in a straight alignment, largely through the property of farmers.
+Being classed as a "pioneer line", the route was unfenced and the rails second-hand, laid on wooden sleepers with ash ballast.
 Stopping locations were established between North Richmond and Kurrajong at locations which, in 1928, were named Red Cutting, Kemsleys, Thompsons Ridge, Nurri and Duffys.
-The line through these locations passed orchards and small farms as it slowly climbed into what is the foothills of the Blue Mountains.
+The line through those locations passed orchards and small farms as it slowly climbed into what is the foothills of the Blue Mountains.

-Embankments and cuttings were now a feature of the line as it headed towards its terminus.
-Kurrajong station was located on a site carved from the side of the ridge on which the village is situated.
+Embankments and cuttings became a feature of the line as it headed towards its terminus, Kurrajong station, which was located on a site carved from the side of the ridge on which the village was situated.
 A concrete slab station building stood on the platform.
-There was a run-round loop and looped goods siding which served a goods shed and hand crane.
+There was a run-round loop, and looped goods siding which served a goods shed and hand crane.